Get An Instant Quote on Texas Patient Resident Fund Bond Now

 What is Texas Patient Resident Fund Bond?

-A Resident Fund Surety Bond (Form 3698) is required by the Texas Department of Aging and Disability Services for facilities or other entities contracted to provide Medicaid Nursing Facility Services in Texas.
+A Resident Fund Surety Bond (Form 3698) is required by Texas Health and Human Services for facilities or other entities contracted to provide Medicaid Nursing Facility Services in Texas.
 The purpose of the surety bond is to make sure that all personal funds belonging to residents are protected from theft, fraud, or abuse while they stay at a nursing facility as defined in Chapter 242 of the Health and Safety Code.

 Are you looking for a Texas Patient Resident Fund Bond?